How to Stop Frizzy Hair

 Add Moisture to Hair to Stop Frizz as You Style

 Styling Mist for Natural Hold and Glossy Finish adds moisture and temporarily seals split ends for a super-sleek finish.
-Adds shine and speeds up drying time to reduce heat damage.
+Adds shine and speeds up drying time to reduce heat damage and prevent frizz.

 Never Have Dry Hair Again